calvinfeng/study-guide/doc/scalability.md

 * Sideline cache

-Here are some options for caching
-* Redis, Memcached
-  * Completely in-memory, extremely fast
-  * Key-value stores
-  * Common queries or static data
-  * Cache invalidation (using LRU)

 ## CDNs
 CDNs are giant data centers that are designed to send large files to requested destination.
 CDNs are optimized to deliver large size content

 * Way faster than serving content straight from your server.
 * Any JS and media files should live on the CDN and be served from there.